najinkya1313/fpga-radio-correlator/README.md

 ### AD790JN Wiring

 The AD790JN converts the analog IF signal to a clean 3.3V logic level compatible with the FPGA.
-VLOGIC (pin 8) must be tied to 3.3V — not 5V — to protect the FPGA GPIO pins.
+VLOGIC (pin 8) must be tied to 3.3V to protect the FPGA GPIO pins.

 | AD790JN Pin | Connection |
 |---|---|